-If you examine your gums, they should be a healthy shade of pink, not red.
-You can notice they make a C shape around the neck of the tooth (where your tooth begins to get skinnier).
+If you examine your gums, they should be a healthy shade of pink – not red.
+They should make a “C”-shape around the neck of the tooth (where your tooth begins to get skinnier).
 Where they touch your teeth, they form a small groove, like a collar around the tooth.

 Though they are a tiny part of your body, gums have a big job.
 They protect the neck and roots of your teeth from bacteria.
-Without healthy gums guarding your teeth, bacteria can sneak beneath your teeth, damaging tissues.
+Without healthy gums guarding your teeth, bacteria can sneak beneath your teeth and damage tissues.
 Over time, the tissues become too damaged to hold your teeth, leading to loose teeth that can even fall out.

 What Causes Bleeding Gums